ogivuk/home-it/transmission/README.md

 * Replace `/path/to/dir/for/downloads` with the actual location where the downloaded files should be saved on the host.
 * Replace `/path/to/dir/for/transmission/watch` with the actual location where transmission should watch for torrent files on the host.
 * Optionally, also bind mount the directory for incomplete files, if a dedicated one is used.
 * Note that the directories and the downloaded files will be **owned by the default user with UID=1000 and GID=1000**.
-If that's not desired, you can build your own image.
+If that's not desired, start by manually building your own image first (see below).

 ### Run as a Docker Swarm Service